Reaching Stellar through the UIS Center for Lincoln Studies

 Celebrating the Life and Legacy of Abraham Lincoln

-You can support this special initiative at UIS by making a gift to the Lincoln Studies Fund.
+You can support this special initiative at UIS by making a gift to the Lincoln Studies Fund by clicking the “donate” button above.
 This fund provides unrestricted support, so your gifts to this fund can be used with great advantage wherever needed.

 Frequently Asked Questions